 “This above all: to thine own self be true.”

 If you know me, you also know I can’t have a list of favorite reads and not include Shakespeare.
 I find with Shakespeare that I learn more about humanity and life than I do in philosophy texts, in self-help guides, in psychology writings.
-I want to say to people faced with this volume: Here is the wealth of human knowledge.
+I wish to say to people faced with this volume: Here is the wealth of human knowledge.
 From his tragedies to his comedies to his histories to his poems, Shakespeare is and will always be unmatched for his radical empathy; his works each have lives of their own—they are living, breathing entities, featuring characters from every walk of life.
 Shakespeare has about covered it all and more, and there is always, always something there to learn—for everyone.
-If you’re wary of tackling this entire volume, at least read some of my favorites: Antony and Cleopatra, The Taming of the Shrew, Troilus and Cressida, The Merchant of Venice, Macbeth, Romeo and Juliet, Titus Andronicus, King Lear, or The Tempest.
+If you’re wary of tackling this entire volume, at least read some of my favorites: Antony and Cleopatra, The Taming of the Shrew, Troilus and Cressida, The Merchant of Venice, Macbeth, Romeo and Juliet, All’s Well That Ends Well, King Lear, or The Tempest.

 The Neapolitan Novels – Elena Ferrante

 “Unlike stories, real life, when it has passed, inclines toward obscurity, not clarity.”

 I can’t believe I would lay down my life for an anonymous, eponymous author.
 For no one knows who Ferrante really is, but most of us know what she has given us.
 With her Neapolitan Novels, she follows the lifelong friendship of two women from impoverished, postwar Naples, Italy when one of them, in her old age, disappears (or, possibly, runs away), and the other sets to writing their entire lives in novel-form.
 Sure, this is a series of four volumes, but Ferrante considers it as one large story, and so do I. Never before have I read something so violently personal, so viscerally political, so eloquently written, so psychologically adept, so geographically contained yet so thematically universal.
 It’s so hard to encapsulate the power of these novels within the space of a short blurb, so what I can offer is this: read it.

 painting: “The Yellow Books,” Vincent van Gogh (1887)